YoussefWindy/chess-1245/README.md

 ### Youssef
 - main.cc user interface in text-based display and input from cin
+- Implementing individual piece classes
 - AI class

 ## Completed Tasks
 - overloading operator<<
-- Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files") have been added, yippie!
+- Makefile now does stuff as some [files](https://www.youtube.com/watch?v=dQw4w9WgXcQ "files ;)") have been added, yippie!

 ## Rules
 - Anytime we want to work on files, we first checkout to our respective branch